An actor places a crown on her head during a performance of Macbeth

 The cast of Shakespeare in the Parking Lot.
 Photo by McLeod9 Creative

 Sharing live theatre is a collective passion among the entire cast, comprised of local professional actors and teaching artists.
-For the 2023 Fall Tour, Shakespeare in the Parking Lot is presenting Romeo and Juliet, A Midsummer Night’s Dream, and Macbeth.
+For the 2024 Spring Tour, Shakespeare in the Parking Lot is presenting Romeo and Juliet, A Midsummer Night’s Dream, and Macbeth.
 Cast member Grant Bowman is inspired by returning to “the roots of Shakespeare,” he said.
 “There’s something special about speaking the words of these plays outdoors, in the open air, just as they would have done in Shakespeare’s time.”

 The accessibility of Shakespeare in the Parking Lot lends itself to student participation when the production visits Denver schools.
 The cast is accustomed to hearing laughter and cheers of excitement, or outcries during dramatic moments.
 After the in-school performances, interactive workshops are led by the Shakespeare in the Parking Lot team.
 These workshops are intended to get students involved, to break down the concepts of the play, and to ignite a spark in each student.